alphagov/forms/ADR/ADR038-use-amazon-s3-file-uploads.md

 ## Context

 Sometimes users need to upload a file as part of completing a form.
 These files need to be stored temporarily until the form is sent to the receiving organisation.
-It's possible that uploaded files may contact malware, so they should be checked first before send them on.
+It's possible that uploaded files may contain malware, so they should be checked first before sending them on.

 ## Decision